surenzo/MagnumGame/README.md

 4. Launch the server ( this repository ),  give it in arguments it's own address and the port you want to use (ex : "server.exe localhost:8080").
 This step is important because the server run the game loop and isn't created on runtime
-5. Launch the client ( this repository ), log in using credentials from the API
+5. Launch the client ( this repository ), log in using credentials from the API (playerx, passwordxxx, x being 1-8)
 6. You can start playing the matchmaking : depending on your win, you will be matched with players of similar skill level.

 Important note : The server will wait for 4 players to join before starting game so you might have to launch 4 clients.